omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - remove_coaches_from_athlets.html
 - request_list.html

+## functionality completed on 9/25/19
+- added 'Any' as cardio choice and changed cardio form to allow inputs in minutes
+- updated movements_list.py to not create duplicate dates or users
+- made workouts_yesterday_with_no_results a nice popup
+  - added ability to remove yesterdays scheduled date straight from popup

 ## functionality completed on 9/24/19
 - changed dropdowns on workout_list page to be datalists so I don't have to manually move them on different sized screens
 - styled submit filter button on workout_list